TouaziAimenRyad/MNSIT_Self_Supervised-Classification/README.md

-This code demonstrates a semi-supervised learning approach on the MNIST dataset using a combination of unsupervised pre-training with an autoencoder and subsequent supervised training of a classifier.
+This code demonstrates a self-supervised learning approach on the MNIST dataset using a combination of unsupervised pre-training with an autoencoder and subsequent supervised training of a classifier.
 Let's break down the main components and their theoretical aspects:

 ### 1. Data Loading and Preprocessing:
 - The code downloads and preprocesses the MNIST dataset, creating a semi-supervised scenario by splitting labeled and unlabeled data.